ChrstphrHll/npc_gen/students/Guliemos Nym.md

 ### Description
 - Half-Elf Fighter from Beleriand
 - 4th year Diplomacy student in Fiesn
-- long curly white hair that's plain, Pale Green eyes, and Dark Tan skin
+- shoulder length straight dark red hair that's well kept, Pale Green eyes, and Dark Tan skin
 - Is Solemn and Critical, and has Affection as their ideal

 ### Organizations